yagoferrer/map-tools/README.md

 The 2nd argument allows you to add options **shared** between the Markers you are adding.

 You can also add any other [Native Marker Options](https://developers.google.com/maps/documentation/javascript/reference#MarkerOptions)

+The callback property allows to set a callback function that contains the instance of the Marker.
+This is useful if for example: You add many Markers at once, but you need to do some additional logic once the Marker is added.

 #### Update Marker